-A substantial percentage of the current real estate market is driven by fix-and-flip investors seeking to transform a hard money loan into a lucrative payday—and many of them do exactly that.
+A substantial percentage of the current real estate market is driven by fix-and-flip investors and potential buyers seeking to transform a hard money loan into a lucrative payday and many of them do exactly that.
 Although it’s not atypical to see an investor parlay a temporary rehab loan into a considerable profit, there is always an inherent degree of risk associated with the fix-and-flip industry.
 Many of these potential setbacks don’t have anything to do with the property itself or the collective market conditions, but in the naïve assumptions of the real estate professional.
-Accordingly, the following article lays out some of the most common mistakes fix-and-flip investors make and how you can avoid them from impacting your revenue stream.
+Accordingly, the following article lays out some of the most common and biggest mistakes fix-and-flip investors and house flippers make and how you can avoid them from impacting your revenue stream and potential profit.

 Overlooking Non-Material Expenditures

 Shingles, carpet, wood and landscaping are not the only costs you will have to cover when renovating a property.
 To make a profit when it’s all said and done, you will have to factor in all the other non-material expenses needed to close out the transaction.
 On the administrative end, you’ll be responsible for footing the bill for needed appraisals, closing costs, building permits, inspections, real estate agents, property taxes and utilities.